-- 2.1 In relation to its complaints function the team is made up of the Complaints and Information Governance Manager and Complaints and Information Governance Assistants.
+- 2.1 In relation to its complaints function the team is made up of the Complaints Manager, Complaints Investigator and the Complaints and Information Governance Assistants.
 The team oversees all of the complaints, compliments and comments procedures the Council operates.
 The team provides advice and information to complainants, members of staff and Councillors. - 2.2 The team can provide information about the Council's complaints procedures in other formats and help arrange Advocates and Interpreters.
 The team can also provide advice on the support available for staff involved in complaints. - 2.3 The team records and acknowledges all complaints made under the Council's complaints procedures, provides support to staff responding to complaints and monitors the progress of complaint investigations.
-The Complaints and Information Governance Manager undertakes stage 2 investigations in relation to Corporate and Housing Complaints.
-The team uses the information it collects about complaints to identify any topics and trends and help improve services. - 2.4 The team is also the central point of contact for the Local Government and Housing Ombudsmen. - 2.5 You can contact the team by telephone, e-mail, in writing, in person or by any other reasonable means.
+The Complaints Investigator or the Complaints Manager usually undertake stage 2 investigations in relation to Corporate and Housing Complaints.
+The team uses the information it collects about complaints to identify any topics and trends and help improve services. - 2.4 The team is also the central point of contact for the Local Government and Housing Ombudsmen. - 2.5 You can contact the team by telephone, e-mail, in writing, in person, by video call or by any other reasonable means.